szilch/ssh-tunnel-example/README.md

 Go to you browser and open: http://localhost:8080 ... you should see "It works" in your browser

 ## **R**everse Port-Forwarding
-Now you need an open port on your local maschine.
 Imagine, you have a Keycloak running on your local machine: http://localhost:8090 And you want to access it from your SSH-Server...

-We can use reverse port forwarding in order to forward a remote port to our local maschine via our SSH connection!
-In our example we would like to use the remote port 8090 and forward it to port 8080 of our machine, where the Keycloack is running
+We can use reverse port forwarding in order to forward a remote port to our local machine via our SSH connection!
+In our example we would like to use the remote port 8080 and forward it to port 8090 of our machine, where the Keycloack is running
 How does it work:

 ```Bash